 In the meantime we invite you to reach out to these excellent organizations, or others like them, as you are led.
 By volunteering or with in-kind donations, you can help these families become self-sufficient, contributing members of our community.

 Resurrection's Housing & Construction Ministry uses their construction skills to help ministries in the fight for social justice.
 By repairing and remodeling urban ministry locations, these teams enable growth of local ministries thus making the Kingdom of God a little more visible in the urban core.

 Let us know how you can help: Take the skills survey.
 If you are a professional ie; licensed contractor, plumber, electrician, architect, engineer, carpenter, HVAC etc. and would like to offer your skills, please click on the email link below to get in touch with Resurrection's Housing & Construction Ministry.

 Resurrection's Housing & Construction Ministry works on Thursdays with transitional housing for organizations such as Healing House, Hope Faith Ministries and the Blue Door Project.
 On Wednesdays there is a crew that either works on homes through Habitat for Humanity of Kansas City or builds ramps providing accessibility for home owners.
-On Saturdays there is a crew that is restoring a century old facility that is home to Grace United Community Ministries.
+On the 1st & 3rd Saturdays you can join a crew called Helping Hands.

 For more detailed information or to get connected please contact Bob at email@example.com